 The Veterans Railcard will be available for use on journeys from 5 November 2020.

 How Much Will The Veterans Railcard Cost?

-Transport Secretary Grant Shapps has announced that the card will cost £21 for an initial introductory period but the price will then increase to £30.
+Transport Secretary Grant Shapps announced that a one-year card will cost £21 for an initial introductory period, but the price will then increase to £30 after 31 March 2021.

 What Discounts Will The Veterans Railcard Offer?

 It will offer the railcard holder and their companion a third off most rail journeys and 60% off for up to four children aged between five and 15 years old.

 A choice between a physical card and a digital version is available.

 At the moment, there are only plans for discounted rail travel across England but the Government hopes to roll out a similar discount across Scotland and Wales.